talhanaveed/signalRserverlessServicebus/README.md

 * If there is a broad outage, recovery of at least one region out of every pair is prioritized.
 * Planned Azure system updates are rolled out to paired regions sequentially to minimize possible downtime.
 * In most cases, regional pairs reside within the same geography to meet data residency requirements.
 * However, make sure that both regions support all of the Azure services needed for your application.
-See Services by region.
-For more information about regional pairs, see Business continuity and disaster recovery (BCDR): Azure Paired Regions.
+See [Services by region](https://azure.microsoft.com/regions/#services).
+For more information about regional pairs, see [Business continuity and disaster recovery (BCDR): Azure Paired Regions](https://docs.microsoft.com/en-us/azure/best-practices-availability-paired-regions).

 #### Azure Front Door

 > Insert architecture here

-Front Door automatically fails over if the primary region becomes unavailable.
+Azure Front Door is a scalable and secure entry point for fast delivery of your global applications.
+Using *priority routing*, it automatically fails over if the primary region becomes unavailable.
 A multi-region architecture can provide higher availability than deploying to a single region.
 If a regional outage affects the primary region, you can use Front Door to fail over to the secondary region.
 This architecture can also help if an individual subsystem of the solution fails.
+Stop network and application layer attacks at the edge with Web Application Firewall and DDoS Protection.
+Harden your service using Microsoft managed rule sets and author your own rules for custom protection of your app.

 Front Door is a possible failure point in the system.
 If the service fails, clients cannot access your application during the downtime.
-Review the Front Door service level agreement (SLA) and determine whether using Front Door alone meets your business requirements for high availability.
+Review the [Front Door service level agreement (SLA)](https://azure.microsoft.com/support/legal/sla/frontdoor) and determine whether using Front Door alone meets your business requirements for high availability.
 If not, consider adding another traffic management solution as a fallback.
 If the Front Door service fails, change your canonical name (CNAME) records in DNS to point to the other traffic management service.
 This step must be performed manually, and your application will be unavailable until the DNS changes are propagated.

-> Are there any security considerations (past the typical) that I should know about this?
+## Pricing this scenario

 ## Deploy this scenario